uwescience/myria-website/docs/myriax/index.markdown

 ## Using a shared-nothing cluster

-To use a shared-nothing cluster to run MyriaX instead of your local machine, specify the cluster configuration, including the machine names, port numbers, working directories, database names, etc, in your `deployment.cfg` file.
-See `deployment.cfg.sample` for an example.

-Similar to local installation, make sure you have: Java 7, passwordless SSH from the master machine(s) to all the worker machine(s), Postgres users and databases created on your worker machine(s) on your cluster.
+To deploy a shared-nothing cluster to run MyriaX on Amazon EC2, download the `myria-deploy` script [here](https://raw.githubusercontent.com/uwescience/myria-ec2-ansible/reef/myria-deploy) and run it from a machine with the AWS CLI installed and configured to use the AWS identity you will use to deploy the cluster on EC2.
+(Additionally, this will install a `myria-web` instance on your cluster.)
+To see all options, run `myria-deploy --help`.
+For complete documentation of the script and the install process, see the `myria-ec2-ansible` [repository](https://github.com/uwescience/myria-ec2-ansible/blob/reef/README.md).

 ## Questions, issues, problems

-Welcome to check our [GitHub issues page](https://github.com/uwescience/myria/issues) and post your problems there.
+You are welcome to check our [GitHub issues page](https://github.com/uwescience/myria/issues) and post your problems there.
 We will take care of them!